lorees/Botta-Bing/README.md

 ```
 Botta-Bing in a nutshell is Text to Speech AI Information Tool.
 It is driven by natural language AI technology processing Voice to Text with information integrations and corrections from popular API's including like: **ChatGPT, OpenWeatherMaps.org, NewsData.io, Google Cloud**.

 Once installed, you can simply speak to the **Botta-Bing** app and it will answer you back in its own conversational style.
-This project was created to integrate with the **"Micro Mini Monster"** and the **"Megha Monster"** line of Rovers.
+This project was created to integrate with the **"Micro Mini Monster"** and the **"Megha Monster"** line of SpyBots and Computer Enabled Rovers.
 However it will work as a standalone **Text to Speech AI Information Tool.**

 **Learn More:**
 https://www.youtube.com/watch?v=8x4GLYNoKkE&t=2s